XS-MLVP/picker/README.md

 **picker** is a chip verification auxiliary tool with two main functions:

-1. **Expot RTL designs into verification modules:** Picker can convert RTL design verification modules (.v/.scala/.sv) into dynamic libraries and provide programming interfaces in multiple high-level languages (currently supporting C++, Python, Java, Scala, Golang) to drive the circuits.
+1. **Expot RTL designs into verification modules:** Picker can convert RTL design verification modules (.v/.scala/.sv) into dynamic libraries and provide programming interfaces in multiple high-level languages (currently supporting C++, Python, Java, Scala, Golang, Lua) to drive the circuits.
 1. **Pack UVM-TLM transaction with other languages:** Picker can automatically encapsulate TLM code based on user-provided UVM sequence_items, providing communication interfaces between UVM and other high-level languages (such as Python).

 This tool allows users to perform chip unit testing based on existing software testing frameworks, such as pytest, junit, TestNG, go test, etc.